MMV-Lab/EfficientBioAI/README.md

     ```bash
     benchmark_app -m ./path/to/mmv_im2im_deploy_model.xml -nstream 1 -data_shape [1,1,32,128,128] -api sync
     ```
   - tensorrt:

-## Run in docker:
-still in progress.
+Note that pretrained model and data should be placed in the `model` and `data` folders, respectively.
+You can download our mmv_im2im pretrained model from [nextcloud]().